Make the Grade: Main Game

 Three contestants – each seated at either a red, green, or blue desk – competed to answer trivia questions and acquire squares on a 7x7 split-flap game board.
-Seven grade levels, covering elementary school and grades 7 through 12, ran along the top of the board; six categories plus a "special elective" ran down the left.
+Seven grade levels, covering elementary school and grades 7 through 12, ran along the top of the board, while seven categories ran down the left edge.
 The contestants' goal was to answer enough questions to light every category and grade level on the desk.

 In the first season, each episode had a different set of seven categories.
 In the second and third seasons, one category was always a "Special Elective," represented by a checkmark.